 - In the Rich Text Specification dialog, click the Insert Macro button.

 - Navigate to Global> Special Characters> Degree and select it to place this character in the text box.

 As you can see, there are a number of other Special Characters, including the percent %, Copyright ©, Registered Trademark ®, etc.

 Insert Macro is available in the Rich Text Specification dialog, the Text Specification dialog, as well as on the Label tab of the specification dialogs for a variety of different objects.

-To insert a degree symbol using the Alt code
+To insert a degree symbol using the Alt code (Windows only)

 - Select the Text or Rich Text object in which you want to insert a degree symbol and click the Open Object edit button.